-Investment in joint venture
+Investment in joint ventures

-When the Company has an equal interest in a partnership with an external party where, by contractual agreement, each of the Partners effectively has rights to the net assets of the arrangement, the arrangement is considered to be a joint venture.
+When the Company has joint control in a partnership with an external party where, by contractual agreement, each of the Partners effectively has rights to the net assets of the arrangement, the arrangement is considered to be a joint venture.

-The Company's investment in a joint venture is accounted for under the equity method and recognized initially at cost.
-The carrying amount is increased or decreased to recognize the Company's share of the joint venture's total comprehensive income or loss after the date of acquisition.
-Distributions received from a joint venture reduce the carrying amount of the investment.
-The accounting policies of the joint venture are aligned with the accounting policies of the Company.
+The Company's investment in joint ventures are accounted for under the equity method and recognized initially at cost.
+The carrying amount is increased or decreased to recognize the Company's share of the joint ventures' total comprehensive income or loss after the date of acquisition.
+Distributions received from joint ventures reduce the carrying amount of the investment.
+The accounting policies of joint ventures are aligned with the accounting policies of the Company.